 Calling all teens!
-Starting again in October, come to the Museum on First Fridays, 6-7pm, for our FREE Open Minds: Teen Science Cafés.
+Come to the Museum on First Fridays, 6-7pm, for our FREE Open Minds: Teen Science Cafés.

 Location: The Daily Planet Café in the Nature Research Center at 121 West Jones St, Raleigh.